 Value Description 0h The self-test routine completed without error.
 1h The self-test routine was aborted by the application client.
-2h The self-test routine was interrupted by the application client with a reset.
+2h The self-test routine was interrupted by a reset.
 3h An unknown error occurred while the device server was executing the self-test routine and the device server was unable to complete the self-test routine.
 4h The self-test completed having a test element that failed, and the test element that failed is not known.
 5h The electrical segment of the self-test failed.
 6h The servo (and/or seek) segment of the self-test failed.
 7h The read/verify scan segment of the self-test failed.
-8h-Dh Reserved Eh The read/verify scan segment of the self-test is in progress Fh The self-test routine is in progress
+8h-Dh Reserved Eh The read/verify scan segment of the self-test is in progress Fh The electrical or servo element of the self-test is in progress

 The content of the LBA OF FIRST FAILURE field is the first logical block address where a self-test error occurred.
-The content of the LBA OF FIRST FAILURE field should be zero if no errors occurred during the self-test or if the error that occurred is not related to a logical block address.
+This value shall not change (e.g., as the result of block reassignment).
+The content of the LBA OF FIRST FAILURE field shall be FFFFFh if no errors occurred during the self-test or if the error that occurred is not related to a logical block address.

 The TIMESTAMP field contains the total accumulated power-on hours of the device server at the time the self-test operation was completed.
 If the test is still in progress, the content of the TIMESTAMP field shall be zero.
+If the power-on hours for the device server at the time the self-test operation was completed is greater than FFFFh then the content of the TIMESTAMP field shall be FFFFh.